What is Neon?

 Branching is instant and has close to zero overhead, as it is implemented using the "copy-on-write" technique in Neon storage.
 In fact, branches are so cheap that you can create a branch for every code deployment in your CI/CD pipeline.
 To learn more about our branching feature, see Branching.

 Neon provides high availability without any administrative, maintenance, or scaling burden.

 Our engineering team has developed a purpose-built, multi-tenant storage system for the cloud.
 Neon storage allows virtually unlimited storage while providing high availability and durability guarantees.

 Neon storage integrates storage, backups, and archiving into one system.
 This reduces operational headaches associated with checkpoints, data backups, and restore.

 Neon storage is designed with cloud costs in mind and uses a multi-tier architecture to deliver on latency, throughput, and cost.
 It integrates a cloud object store, such as S3, to push cold data to the cheapest storage medium, and uses locally attached SSDs for low latency, high-performance data.
 Neon storage is written in Rust for maximum performance and usability.

-Neon compute is the latest version of PostgreSQL.
-It is 100% compatible with any application that uses the official release of PostgreSQL.
-Currently, we support PostgreSQL 14 and PostgreSQL 15, with PostgreSQL 15 being the default.
-For details refer to compatibility page.
+Neon compute is the latest version of Postgres.
+It is 100% compatible with any application that uses the official release of Postgres.
+Currently, we support Postgres 14, Postgres 15, and Postgres 16 (the default).
+For details refer to the Postgres compatibility page.